 The first step is to have a consultation with Dr Laniewski.
-At this time you will reveal your medical history, including dental work, and inform the doctor of any prior reconstructive surgery on your face.
-Your consultation will help establish your goals, including any other cosmetic surgeries planned for the future.
-In this way, every step can be taken at the appropriate time, and some surgeries can be performed simultaneously.
+During this time, you will go through your medical history, including dental work, and inform the doctor of any prior reconstructive surgery on your face.
+Your consultation will help establish your goals, including any other surgeries planned for the future.
+In this way, every step can be taken at the appropriate time, and some surgeries can be performed concurrently.

 Common reasons for cheek and chin implants include:

-- Greater fullness and definition in the cheeks
+- Achieving greater fullness and definition in the cheeks

-- Re-contouring facial structure that has diminished due to aging
+- Re-contouring facial structure that has changed with aging

 - Correcting deformities or disfigurement caused by injury, accident or congenital conditions